 ABOUT SHADOW MOUNTAIN HOSPITAL AND ASSESSMENT CENTER

 Shadow Mountain Behavioral Health System operates four locations in Tulsa and Kansas, Okla.
-The hospital is 10 miles southeast of downtown Tulsa and serves children and adolescents between ages four and 17.
-Services include acute residential care and crisis intervention services, with the primary function of stabling clients so they may safely return home.
+The hospital is located 10 miles southeast of downtown Tulsa and specializes in serving children and adolescents between the ages of four and 17.
+Our services include acute residential care and crisis intervention services, with a primary focus on stabilizing clients for a safe return home.

 TREATMENT & ASSESSMENT

-Treatment begins with a free assessment.
-Those in need of acute care regain safety as a primary goal.
-Clients also help develop a plan for re-entry to their families and communities.
-While in treatment therapeutic methods like electroconvulsive therapy (ECT) are utilized.
-Additionally, clients engage in individual and group therapy as well as family counseling and discharge planning.
+Treatment at Shadow Mountain begins with a complimentary assessment.
+Our priority is to ensure the safety of those in need of acute care.
+Clients actively participate in developing a plan for re-entry into their families and communities.
+Various therapeutic methods, including electroconvulsive therapy (ECT), are utilized during treatment.
+Additionally, clients engage in individual and group therapy, as well as family counseling and discharge planning.

-Care is gender-specific and targets co-occurring mental health disorders and developmental disability disorders like autism spectrum disorder (ASD), reactive attachment disorder, and sexually maladaptive behaviors.
-Therapeutic foster care and swift adoption services are also available.
+Our care is gender-specific and targets co-occurring mental health disorders and developmental disability disorders, such as autism spectrum disorder (ASD), reactive attachment disorder, and sexually maladaptive behaviors.
+We also offer therapeutic foster care and swift adoption services.

 STAFF CREDENTIALS

-According to its website, Shadow Mountain Behavioral Health System employs more than 400 staff members, including physicians and psychiatrists.
+According to our website, Shadow Mountain Behavioral Health System employs over 400 staff members, including physicians and psychiatrists.

 ACCOMMODATIONS & AMENITIES

-Photographs published on the facility’s website show a bright, modern building with shared bedrooms and en suite bathrooms.
-In total, the hospital has 108 beds and 27 acres, which include a playground, football field, courtyards, and a dining room.
+Photographs on our website showcase a bright and modern building, featuring shared bedrooms and en suite bathrooms.
+Our facility spans 27 acres and includes amenities such as a playground, football field, courtyards, and a dining room.
+In total, we have 108 beds available.

 WHAT ALUMNI SAY